Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived vampire.
-Be precise, be clear, and for the love of all that is holy, be concise.
-Future you (and your colleagues) will thank you (or at least, won't curse your name)."**
+- **Pro Tip:**  Before you spend hours wrestling a bug,  *Google it*.
+Seriously.
+You're not the first person to fight that particular digital dragon.
+Save yourself the frustration (and maybe some hair) by letting the vast, collective wisdom of the internet be your guide.
+Think of it as outsourcing your debugging to millions of unpaid interns.
+You're welcome.

 ---

-### 📅 Last Updated: 2024-12-10 12:19
+### 📅 Last Updated: 2024-12-10 16:12

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!